 - Changes in your mood or behavior

 Doctors diagnose brain tumors by doing a neurologic exam and tests including an MRI, CT scan, and biopsy.
 Treatment options include watchful waiting, surgery, radiation therapy, chemotherapy, and targeted therapy.
-Targeted therapy uses substances that attack cancer cells without harming normal cells.
+Targeted therapy uses drugs or other substances that attack cancer cells with less harm to normal cells.
 Many people get a combination of treatments.

 NIH: National Cancer Institute

-- Adult Central Nervous System Tumors Treatment (PDQ®)-Patient Version (National Cancer Institute) Also in Spanish
+- Adult Central Nervous System Tumors Treatment (PDQ) (National Cancer Institute) Also in Spanish

 - Brain and Spinal Cord Tumors in Adults (American Cancer Society)